-8. Late Applications
+12. Late Applications

-Applications received 'after the closing date' detailed within the application documentation, will be classed as late.
-These will be considered as a secondary priority to those applications that were received on time.
-Incomplete applications and those without relevant supporting evidence will also be considered as late, if the information requested is not received by the closing date for application.
+Applications received 'after the closing date' will be classed as late.
+These will be considered as a secondary priority to applications received on time.
+Incomplete applications and those without relevant supporting evidence will also be considered as late, if the information requested is not received by the closing date for admission round to which the application relates.

-Late applicants are unlikely to be offered one of their preferred schools, due to demand for pupil places.
+Late applicants are unlikely to be offered a place at their preferred school, due to places being allocated to on-time applicants, particularly where there are high levels of demand.

-9. Change of Preferences
+13. Change of Preferences

-Should a parent/carer wish to change their preference, this needs to be done in writing to the admission authority.
-Any changes in preference received after the deadline date will be treated as a late application.
+Should a parent/guardian or carer wish to change their preference, they will need to do so in writing.
+Letters expressing a change of preference are to be directed to the admission authority.
+Any request of a change in preference received after the closing date will be treated as a late application.

-10. Waiting Lists
+14. Waiting Lists

-Following the allocation of places during the normal admission round, children will remain on the waiting list for their preferred school until 30th September of 15 that school year.
-Thereafter, the parents/ guardians or carers will be required to make a new application for admission.
+Following the allocation of places during the normal admission round, children will remain on the waiting list for their preferred school until 30th September the following academic year.
+Thereafter, parents/ guardians or carers will be required to make a new application for admission.
 If additional places become available, they will be allocated to children on the waiting list on the basis of the published oversubscription criteria.
 Waiting lists do not give priority to children based on the date the application was added to the list.